nepthius/ResilientRhino/README.md

 </p>

 > A project designed to provide resources to people contemplating suicide and decrease their stress through a rhino mascot and calming colors.
+> This project is currently moving all raw html, css, and JS into React components, making code more modular, and imporving organization and documentation

 ## Install